quii/Springer-Research/readme.md

 # Refactoring required
 - DRY the server's socket handler
 - All the routes are in one file called index.coffee, which is stupid and misleading
+- Make the cake file a little more configurable

 # Bugs
+- Count of people researching is wrong
 - Adding tags is still sometimes dodgy, seems to be using a previous area name sometimes, or something

 # How to start mongo: